abd-elrahman-mohamed-anter/AzureDEVOPS-GitOps/README.md

 voteapp
 ```

-The image tag is kept the same between the pipeline and ACR.
+The same image tag is used in ACR.

 Example: